 In some cases, oral lichen planus can persist for a number of years.
 If you are experiencing pain as a result of the lesions, this can be treated using topical ointments, steroids, and other drugs.

 This is a general term referring to any kind of pain felt in the mouth, jaws and the face.
 A common symptom of other conditions or illnesses, an estimated 95% or orofacial pain comes as a result of dental causes.

 Because of this, orofacial pain is a key concern for maxillofacial and oral surgeons.

 No matter what type of oral surgery you may need, our expert dental team will do everything they can to ensure you are happy at every stage of the process.

-    If you have any questions you would like to ask our oral surgeon about your procedure, or would like to find out what course of treatment might work for you, book your oral surgery consultation today by calling us on 020 7431 2710, or come see us at our Hampstead surgery in North London.
+If you have any questions you would like to ask our oral surgeon about your procedure, or would like to find out what course of treatment might work for you, book your oral surgery consultation by calling us on 020 7431 2710, or come and see us at our Hampstead surgery.